On the interplay between embedded graphs and delta-matroids: Background on delta-matroids

 Our interest here is in various notions of duality from topological graph theory.
 A slower exposition of the constructions here can be found in, for example,~\cite{CMNR,EMMbook}.
-We start with S.~Chmutov's partial duals of~\cite{Ch1}.
+We start with Chmutov's partial duals of~\cite{Ch1}.
 Let $G$ be a ribbon graph and $A\subseteq E(G)$.
 The \emph{partial dual} $G^{A}$ of $G$ is obtained as follows.
 Regard the boundary components of the spanning ribbon subgraph $(V(G),A)$ of $G$ as curves on the surface of $G$.
 Glue a disc to $G$ along each connected component of this curve and remove the interior of all vertices of $G$.
 The resulting ribbon graph is the \emph{partial dual} $G^{A}$.
+The local effect of forming the partial dual with respect to an edge of a ribbon graph is shown in Table~\ref{tablecontractrg}.
 See Figure~\ref{f1} for an example.
 It is immediate from the definition (or see~\cite{Ch1}) that $G^{\emptyset}=G$ and $G/e= G^{e}\ba e$.
 The \emph{geometric dual} of $G$ can be defined by $G^*:=G^{E(G)}$.

 Next we consider the Petrie dual (also known as the Petrial), $G^{\times}$, of $G$ (see Wilson~\cite{Wil79}).
 Let $G$ be a ribbon graph and $A\subseteq E(G)$.
 The \emph{partial Petrial}, $G^{\tau(A)}$, of $G$ is the ribbon graph obtained from $G$ by for each edge $e\in A$, choosing one of the two arcs $(a,b)$ where $e$ meets a vertex, detaching $e$ from the vertex along that arc giving two copies of the arc $(a,b)$, then reattaching it but by gluing $(a,b)$ to the arc $(b,a)$, where the directions are reversed (Informally, this can be thought of as adding a half-twist to the edge $e$.)
 The \emph{Petrie dual} of $G$ is $G^{\times}:=G^{\tau(E(G)}$.
 We often write $G^{\tau(e)}$ for $G^{\tau(\{e\})}$.
 See Figure~\ref{f1} for an example.